fluid-cloudnative/fluid/docs/en/samples/automatic_clean_up_data_operation.md

 It can be seen that 300s after the execution of `hbase-dataload` is completed, the dataload will be automatically cleaned.

-## Warning: Time skew
+## Caution: Time skew
-Because the TTL-after-finished controller (Fluid dataset-controller) uses timestamps stored in the Data Operation to determine whether the TTL has expired or not, this feature is sensitive to time skew in your cluster, which may cause the control plane to clean up Job objects at the wrong time.
-Please be aware of this risk when setting a non-zero TTL.
+Because the TTL-after-finished controller (Fluid dataset-controller) uses timestamps stored in the Data Operation to determine whether the TTL has expired or not, this feature is sensitive to time skew in your cluster, which might lead to premature or delayed cleanup of Job objects. **Be cautious when setting a non-zero TTL**.